 - Excellent core psychology faculty who value teaching, research, and service.

-- All faculty have active clinical practices and years of clinical experience and expertise in treating a variety of populations.
+- Many faculty have active clinical practices and years of clinical experience and expertise in treating a variety of populations.

 - Attentive and kind administrative staff that are easily accessible.

 - Updated technology and computer labs with extensive online and physical library resources